Table of contents

 **Making the contextual content means that you’re taking this into consideration. **

-PLUS, you’re considering the “technical contextualities”, like the max. video length, if the users are watching the videos with sound muted so you add catchy headline with captions, etc.
+PLUS, you’re considering the “technical contextualities”, like the max. video length, if the users are watching the videos with sound muted so you add a catchy headline with automatic, hard-burned video captions, etc.

 Selling pink teddy bears to raving Harley-Davidson fans makes no sense (unless they have grandchildren who’re insisting on it).